CoQ10 and Sperm Health

 Our team of doctors, endocrinologists, and fertility specialists at CNY Fertility created Molecular Fertility, our own line of supplements specifically designed to help support fertility.
 Molecular Fertility offers CoQ10 Ubiquinone or Ubiquinol supplements; or for a more robust male fertility supplement, look no further than Male Preconception+, which contains CoQ10 and a host of other nutrients designed to help support sperm health.

-Molecular Fertility CoQ10 supplements utilize a patented technologically advanced VESIsorb® delivery system which significantly increases CoQ10 absorbability and bioavailability to produce faster and better results.
+Molecular Fertility CoQ10 supplements utilize a patented technologically advanced VESIsorb® delivery system which has been shown to significantly increase CoQ10 absorbtion and bioavailability.
 One study showed VESIsorb® delivery system improves peak blood levels of CoQ10 by 696% and the relative bioavailability by 485%.

 Summary of CoQ10 on Sperm Health